07Pedro/Title-Tracker/README.md

 # **Title Tracker**

-**MyBookApp** is an intuitive and user-friendly Android application designed to help users search for books seamlessly.
+**Title Tracker** is an intuitive and user-friendly Android application designed to help users search for books seamlessly.
 Powered by the **Open Library API**, the app allows users to search for books by title, author, or ISBN and displays detailed information about each book, including the author, publication year, and other essential metadata.

 ---